xxxjjjhhhh/xxxjjjhhhh/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a third year undergraduate student from [School of Macao Polytechnic](https://www.mpu.edu.mo/zh/index.php),i study the major of Arfiticial Intelligence.
+I'm a third year undergraduate student from [School of Macao Polytechnic](https://www.mpu.edu.mo/zh/index.php) i study the major of Arfiticial Intelligence.